Just show me the code

 As always, if you don’t care about the post I have upload the source code on my Github

-This post was written over a year and a half ago, and since then, there have been several breaking changes in the OpenTelemetry .NET SDK.
-It’s time to update it to reflect the current state of OpenTelemetry.
+This post was written over a year and a half ago, and since then, there have been several updates to the OpenTelemetry .NET SDK.
+Additionally, a new version of the .NET framework has been released.
+It’s time to update this post to reflect the current state of OpenTelemetry.

-OpenTelemetry is a set of APIs, SDKs, tooling and integrations that are designed for the creation and management of telemetry data such as traces, metrics, and logs.
-This post will solely focus on tracing.
+OpenTelemetry is a collection of APIs, SDKs, tools, and integrations designed for the creation and management of telemetry data, such as traces, metrics, and logs.
+This post will focus exclusively on tracing.
+From my perspective, there are at least four main concepts about tracing and OpenTelemetry that you need to understand.

 Span and Activities